 Bullo River Station

-Today Bullo River Station is operated by Marlee (nee Henderson) and Franz Ranacher as a commercial cattle station running 9,000 head of Brahman-cross cattle for the export cattle trade.
+The property continues to operate as a working cattle station, running 9,000 head of Brahman-cross cattle for export.
 Horses and helicopters are used to muster and handle the stock on a seasonal basis.
-Cattle work is done primarily in the cooler winter months of May to August.

-The Bullo River meanders for over 80km through a spectacular valley on the property; the river runs from the lush freshwater Bullo Gorge to the mighty saltwater tidal Victoria River, which also forms the eastern boundary of the property.
+Guests can expect to see plenty of bird life and native fauna because of the natural permanent waterways on the property, plus some of the best barramundi fishing in the Northern Territory – the Bullo River meanders for over 80km through the property, from the lush freshwater Bullo Gorge to the mighty saltwater tidal Victoria River, which also forms the eastern boundary of the property.

-A helicopter is based full time on Bullo River Station and is highly recommended as the best way to take in this huge expanse.
+A helicopter is based full time on Bullo River Station and is the best way to take in this huge expanse.

 Location: Top End